scheidelg/deskbackup/pages/tech_editing/markdown_rules.md

 See the [blog entry on timestamps](/pages/blog.md#03/23_-_MDwiki_and_File_Timestamps).

+## Relative vs. Absolute URLs

+Conventional wisdom and 'best practice' is to always use relative URLs within a website.
+For example, if the absolute path to this file is `/pages/tech_editing/markdown_rules.md` and we wanted to reference a file in `/pages/tech_editing/markdown_notes.md`, then we'd just reference `markdown_notes.md`.
+Both files are in the same directory so there's no need to include the full path.

+Likewise, there's no need to preface the URL with the URI specifier and FQDN of `http://www.scheidel.net`.

+I agree with not including the URI specifier and FQDN.
+I'm not quite onboard with using the relative URL within the website; in many cases maintaining URLs when a directory or file location changes is more of a chore with relative URLs because it's harder to find all of the URLs that need to be updated and to figure out exactly how to update them.
+With full URLs I can easily search for and find URLs that need to be updated.

+So:

+ - For URLs that specify anchors within the same page, use the relative URL by just specifying the anchor.
+For example: `[Citing References](#Citing_References)`

+ - For URLs that reference other pages on this site, use the full URL but without the URI specifier and FQDN.
+For example: `See the [blog entry on timestamps](/pages/blog.md#03/23_-_MDwiki_and_File_Timestamps).`

 ## Displaying URLs for External Links

 Particuarly for any content that might be printed - as opposed to only being read in a web browser - make sure to provide the URL as text.